ErlendMariusOmmundsen/Messaging-App/project/readme.md

 ## Project Status

-We have completed the main functionality of the service, as described in the user story, and made the application restful.
+We have completed the main functionality of the service as planned and added the contacts feature, as described in the user stories, and made the application restful.

 Features:
 * Sending messages